 Meet the Faculty/Staff

-Brian Patrick O'Donoghue - Currently in India
+Brian Patrick O'Donoghue - Department Chair

 As a young reporter/photographer for City Paper and The Villager, O'Donoghue covered waterfront politics in Baltimore and the mid-'80s squatter movement on Manhattan's Lower East Side.
 He chronicled the Purple Man's unsuccessful legal battle to preserve a "Garden of Eden" spouting amid urban ruins.
 His photo clips from that era range from Miles Davis and Dizzy Gillespie "Cool Jazz" concerts to police drug raids, Mideast peace summits and a Swiss horn player's performance atop the Great Pyramid.